ahmadramadhannn/new-portfolio/src/data/snippets/01-absolute-path.md

 ---
 snippet_name: "Absolute path"
-description: "How to use path alias in js (vite)"
+description: "How to use path alias in js or typescript"
 slug: "absolute-path"
 tech_stack: "javascript"
+tags:
+- javascript
+- typescript
 ---

 ## in vite